• Home

 Why use Sales Qualified Leads and Marketing Qualified Leads?

-• They are helpful to track your leads’ progress.
+• They help track your leads’ progress.

 • You can use the metrics to identify prospects.

-• MQLs are essential in lead generation campaigns.
+• MQLs are essential in lead-generation campaigns.

 Wrap up